garrandall/popular-music-data/tracks/ask-the-lonely-four-tops.md

  Woo-hoo
  Will bring another love their way

- Aaah
+ Ah
- But ask the lonely....
+ But ask the lonely...
- Aaah
+ Ah
 How vainly a heart can yearn,
- Aaah
+ Ah
  For losing a love that will never return

  Just ask the lonely
- Just ask the lonely....
+ Just ask the lonely...
 They'll tell you

- Ooooh, Woo-hoo hoo-hoo
+ Oh, Woo-hoo hoo-hoo
-Ooooooh
+Oh

- Aaah
+ Ah
  They'll tell you a story of sadness,
- Aaah
+ Ah
 A story too hard to believe...
- Aaah
+ Ah
  They'll tell you the loneliest one is me

  Just ask the lonely